Human-Inspired Framework to Accelerate Reinforcement Learning: Our Framework: TA-Explore

-where $H$ is the termination time.
-We use the notation $M(\theta)$ to indicate that optimizing the above cumulative reward is the main goal of the agent.
+where $H$ is the termination time.\footnote{Note that $H$ is generally a random variable parametrized by $\theta$.} We use the notation $T(\theta)$ to indicate that optimizing the above cumulative reward is the main goal of the agent.

 RL aims to find the optimal $\theta$ through trial and error, with the agent constantly engaging the environment.
 Learning to optimize the main goal can be challenging, often requiring thousands or even millions of interactions to discover effective policies.
+Next, we demonstrate our key concept: enhancing learning efficiency through assistant rewards.